braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_copywriting.md

 # AI copywriting assistant

-> The AI copywriting assistant passes a brief product name or description to a Third-Party Provider GPT copy generation tool owned by OpenAI to generate human-like marketing copy for use in your messaging.
+> The AI copywriting assistant passes a brief product name or description to a third-party provider GPT copy generation tool owned by OpenAI to generate human-like marketing copy for use in your messaging.
 This functionality is available by default for most message composers in the Braze dashboard.

 ## Steps